 When Renting Is Smarter Than Buying

-You’re not necessarily throwing your money away when you rent.
+There are some situations when renting is smarter than buying.
+You're not necessarily throwing your money away when you rent.

-The nagging feeling that buying is something you should do is one big reason that millennials choose to buy, says Bill Nelson, a certified financial planner and founder of Pacesetter Planning (opens in new tab) near Boston.
+The nagging feeling that buying is something you should do is one big reason that millennials choose to buy, said Bill Nelson, a certified financial planner and founder of Pacesetter Planning near Boston.
 We've also been told that buying is an investment, and renting is "just throwing money away."

 Sign up for Kiplinger’s Free E-Newsletters